alepek/fejk/README.md

  * `path` - The path in the `request` can be expressed as a regex.
  * objects - Objects in the `request` object only needs to be a **subset** of the corresponding field in the incoming Express request.
 This is useful for fields such as `cookies`.

+Alternatively `request` can be a validator function, which is passed the incoming express `req` as a first parameter.

 #### `response`

 The response object can contain the following properties: